-However, let’s be honest, fortunately there is few bad practices in this book and as it does not pretend to be a technical reference this is not unacceptable.
+However, let’s be honest, fortunately there are few bad practices in this book and as it does not pretend to be a technical reference, this is not unacceptable.

 square, which would imply that the author of this code is a recent Java defector.
-I won’t judge it as I’ve myself followed the same path and it took me some time before I completely accept and apply these conventions.
+I won’t judge it as I’ve myself followed the same path and it took me some time before I completely accepted and applied these conventions.

-Decoupling is yet the ABC, and would has cost nothing there, so there is no reason not to demonstrate it to beginners.
+Decoupling is yet the ABC, and would have cost nothing there, so there is no reason not to demonstrate it to beginners.

 using block to control the range of the connections and commands objects, though this best practice is discussed later in a dedicated sidebar.

 A little less serious are purely technical errors like the affirmation that the current element in a

 foreach loop must have the correct type, which is wrong, and it’s kind of “dangerous” and the source of a lot of bugs: